The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 Skin barrier impactMinimalSignificant — barrier dysfunction present

-The diagnostic confusion problem
+The identification problem

 2. The Four Root Causes — Why SD Is Never Just "Yeast"